-DM15 Biodiversity Protection and Enhancement
+DM14 Biodiversity Protection and Enhancement

-- 1. Development proposals within 10 km of the Usk Bat Sites SAC that would have an impact on connectivity corridors or cause direct or indirect disturbance to the features must be subject to a project level HRA. - 2.
+- 1. Development proposals within 10 km of the Usk Bat Sites Special Area of Conservation (SAC) that would have an impact on connectivity corridors or cause direct or indirect disturbance to the features must be subject to a project level Habitat Regulation Assessment (HRA). - 2.
 Development proposals will only be permitted within, or in close proximity to sites designated as Sites of Importance for Nature Conservation (SINCs), and Local Nature Reserves (LNRs), or that affect ecological corridors and Priority Habitats and Species, where either: - a.
-It maintains or enhances the ecological or geological importance of the designation, or - b.
-The need for the development outweighs the nature conservation importance of the site and it can be demonstrated that the development cannot reasonably be located elsewhere and compensatory provision will be made equivalent to that lost as a result of the development. - 7.81 Development proposals on land which although a considerable distance away (10km), could impact upon the Usk Bat Sites SAC.
-A key aspect of the lesser horseshoe bat is its mobility, which means that it could potentially travel many kilometres from Usk Bat Sites SAC.
+It maintains or enhances the ecological or geological importance of the designation and species, or - b.
+The need for the development outweighs the nature conservation importance of the site/ species and it can be demonstrated that the development cannot reasonably be located elsewhere and compensatory provision will be made equivalent to that lost as a result of the development.

+- 7.75 Development proposals on land which although a considerable distance away (10km), could impact upon the Usk Bat Sites SAC.
+A key aspect of the Lesser Horseshoe Bat is its mobility, which means that it could potentially travel many kilometres from Usk Bat Sites SAC.
 Therefore mitigation measures are necessary in respect of potential development in all areas with the exception of the very southern parts of the Borough.
-Consequently any potential development proposals that would have an impact on connectivity corridors or cause direct or indirect disturbance to the features (such as light, noise etc.) must be subject to a project level HRA. - 7.82 Blaenau Gwent is an area with a rich and diverse natural environment, including specific biodiversity protection for areas and habitats and species including international, national and local designations.
-International and nationally designated sites will be assessed in accordance with national planning policy.
-This element of the Policy applies to locally designated sites, for example, the 137 Sites of Importance for Nature Conservation (SINCS) and 6 Local Nature Reserves.
-It also applies to sites which contain habitats and species identified as priorities in either the UK or Local Biodiversity Action Plan (LBAP) and landscape features which may provide ecological corridors or 'stepping stones' between habitats. - 7.83 The aim of the Policy is to maintain or enhance the biodiversity or geological interest of the respective site including its habitats and species.
-Whilst it is important to protect the biodiversity and geodiversity of these sites from inappropriate development, it should be noted that in accordance with national planning policy the designation of non-statutory sites such as SINCs will not preclude appropriate socio-economic activities.

-7.84 Where development is proposed which may cause unacceptable harm, information will be required to enable a full assessment of the proposal and its impacts on biodiversity and geodiversity.
+Consequently any potential development proposals that would have an impact on connectivity corridors or cause direct or indirect disturbance to the features (such as light, noise etc.) must be subject to a project level HRA. - 7.76 Blaenau Gwent is an area with a rich and diverse natural environment, including specific biodiversity protection for areas and habitats and species including international, national and local designations.
+Proposals which are likely to have a significant effect on international and nationally designated sites will be assessed in accordance with national planning policy.
+This element of the Policy applies to locally designated sites, for example, the 137 SINCs and 6 LNRs.
+It also applies to sites which contain habitats and species identified as priorities in either the UK or Local Biodiversity Action Plan (LBAP) and landscape features which may provide ecological corridors or 'stepping stones' between habitats. - 7.77 The aim of the Policy is to maintain or enhance the biodiversity or geological interest of the respective site including its habitats and species.
+Whilst it is important to protect the biodiversity and geodiversity of these sites from inappropriate development, it should be noted that in accordance with national planning policy the designation of non-statutory sites such as SINCs will not preclude appropriate socio-economic activities. - 7.78 Where development is proposed which may cause unacceptable harm, information will be required to enable a full assessment of the proposal and its impacts on biodiversity and geodiversity.
 Such assessments, including ecological surveys will need to be undertaken at the appropriate time of the year and by appropriately qualified persons.
 If the need for the development outweighs the nature conservation importance of the site then the Council will seek to secure reasonable measures to offset any impacts or loss of habitat features or species present on a site that may occur as a result of the development.
 Such measures will be agreed prior to commencement of development and will be secured through appropriate planning conditions and/or planning obligations.
 The Council's Supplementary Planning Guidance on Biodiversity and Geodiversity, includes further information and guidance to support this Policy.